themonster-hub/Mm-Roblox-Anti-cheat/README.md

     local player = game.Players:GetPlayerFromCharacter(character)
     if not player then return end

-    -- 1. Update the expected value.
+    -- 1. Update the expected value for the anti-cheat.
     AntiCheat.UpdateExpectedValue(player, "WalkSpeed", 50)

     -- 2. Apply the change.
     humanoid.WalkSpeed = 50
 end
-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-Lua
-IGNORE_WHEN_COPYING_END
-Securing Remotes

-Wrap your game's remotes to automatically benefit from the built-in spam protection.

-Example:

-Generated lua
-local Remotes = require(game.ServerScriptService.MM_Remotes)

--- Creates a secure remote in the designated folder. local onPlayerAction = Remotes.WrapRemoteEvent("PlayerAction")

--- Use the wrapped event.
-The callback is protected from spam. onPlayerAction:Connect(function(player, actionType)
-    -- Process the legitimate player action here. end)
 IGNORE_WHEN_COPYING_START
 content_copy
 download